trinidj/phrolova-project-v2/data/resonators/iuno/talents.md

 ### Derivation

 When Iuno casts Intro Skill or Resonance Liberation, she immediately gains 5 stacks of Blessing of the Wan Light.

----

-## Intro Skill: Illuminated Manifestation

-Deal Aero DMG.

----

-## Outro Skill: From Gloom to Gleam

-Attack the target to deal 100% Aero DMG.
-The incoming Resonator gains 50% Heavy Attack DMG Amplification for 14s.
-This effect ends early if they are switched off the field.

-Casting Outro Skill won't interrupt Heavy Attack - Absolute Fullness, and the Outro Skill effect still applies.